Do Go On - 536 - FedEx Flight 705

 This is probably unsurprising.

-They were all awarded with gold medals for heroism, which is the highest recognition a civilian aviator can receive.
+which is the highest recognition a civilian aviator can receive.

-And yeah, while they mostly recovered from their injuries, obviously there was ongoing scarring physically and mentally.
+And yeah, while they mostly recovered from their injuries,

-And they were never able to be recertified as medically fit for commercial flying.
+and they were never able to be recertified as medically fit for commercial flying.

-That's so, it's awful.
+That's so awful.

-It's like, that's their profession and their life.
+For people who was like, that's their profession and their life.

 I would like to think that FedEx has looked after them.